uneiao/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Reflection

+### Path Points

+The path points generation strategy is almost the same with the methods in project walkthrough video.
+First the planner pick three future way points together with current and previous way point to fit a spline trajectory.
+Then the planner will apply the spline trajectory to get steps for next 30 meters.

+### Lane Changing

+I maintain two states in the planner: changing lane state and non-changing lane state.
+While the car is not changing lane, the planner will check the sensor fusions of current and neighbor lanes.
+Next, if the car in the front moves slowly and no cars in neighbor would cause collision, the planner will choose a lane with higher speed limit as a target lane.
+Most of the time the planner would choose to stay in lane with higher priority.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).